askui/askui/docs/docs/general/06-Tutorials/zip-images-upload-googledrive-windows.md

 To run this automation use the `npx jest test/my-first-askui-test-suite.test.ts --config ./test/jest.config.ts` command.

 If you have a recurring or persisting issue, don’t hesitate to [ask the community](https://bit.ly/3ekHnGR) for help.
 You can be sure that your questions will be answered there.
-We’re excited to hear about how you apply askui to your projects.
+We’re excited to hear about how you apply AskUI to your projects.

 If you have any feature requests, please feel free to [post them in our Featurebase board](https://bit.ly/3AP20T7).